oraichain/myduckserver/README.md

 ## ❓ Why MyDuck ❓

-While MySQL and Postgres are the most popular open-source databases for OLTP, their performances in analytics often fall short.
+While MySQL and Postgres are the most popular open-source databases for OLTP, their performance in analytics often falls short.
 DuckDB, on the other hand, is built for fast, embedded analytical processing.
 MyDuck Server lets you enjoy DuckDB's high-speed analytics without leaving the (MySQL|Postgres) ecosystem.

 With MyDuck Server, you can:

+- **Set up an isolated, fast, and real-time replica** dedicated to ad-hoc analytics, batch jobs, and LLM-generated queries, without exhausting or corrupting your primary database 🔥
+- **Accelerate existing MySQL & Postgres analytics** to new heights through DuckDB's high-speed engine with minimal changes 🚀
-- **Accelerate analytics** by running queries on your MySQL & Postgres data at speeds several orders of magnitude faster 🚀
+- **Enable richer & faster connectivity** between modern data manipulation & analysis tools and your MySQL & Postgres data 🛠️
-- **Keep familiar tools**—there's no need to change your existing (MySQL|Postgres)-based data analysis toolchains 🛠️
-- **Go beyond MySQL & Postgres syntax** through DuckDB's full power to expand your analytics potential 💥
+- **Go beyond MySQL & Postgres syntax** with DuckDB's advanced SQL features to expand your analytics potential 🦆
 - **Run DuckDB in server mode** to share a DuckDB instance with your team or among your applications 🌩️
 - **Build HTAP systems** by combining (MySQL|Postgres) for transactions with MyDuck for analytics 🔄
 - and much more!
 See below for a full list of feature highlights.

 MyDuck Server isn't here to replace MySQL & Postgres — it's here to help MySQL & Postgres users do more with their data.
-This open-source project gives you a convenient way to integrate high-speed analytics into your workflow, all while embracing the flexibility and efficiency of DuckDB.
+This open-source project provides a convenient way to integrate high-speed analytics into your workflow while embracing the flexibility and efficiency of DuckDB.

 ## ✨ Key Features